GEOG 885

 Required Course Materials

 In order to take this course, you need to have the required course materials and an active Penn State Access Account user ID and password (used to access the online course resources).
 All (other) materials needed for this course are presented online through Canvas.
-In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 Required Textbooks